Parachuting alder Ray Lopez hijacks Traffic Safety committee meeting for rant against Archer project, Complete Streets in general - Streetsblog Chicago

 The in-progress Archer and Kedzie Avenue traffic safety projects in the 12ththe Brighton Park neighborhood do include protected bike lanes.
 But it's important to note that they are making these corridors safer and more efficient for all road users.
 They include AARP-endorsed "four-to-three conversion" road diets with new turn lanes for drivers; pedestrian safety infrastructure like new crosswalks, walk signals, curb extensions, and pedestrian islands; and bus boarding islands.

 Such traffic-calming strategies could save lives in Quinn's ward.
-For example, sadly, last March, a sedan driver sideswiped another car, then jumped the curb and fatally struck Jamie Cerney, 38, on the sidewalk of the 5200 blog of West 63rd Street, next to Midway Airport in Clearing.
+For example, sadly, last March, a sedan driver sideswiped another car, then jumped the curb and fatally struck Jamie Cerney, 38, on the sidewalk of the 5200 blog of West 63rd Street, next to Midway Airport in the 13th Ward.

 While not on the committee, Ald.
 Pat Dowell (3rd) joined the Q & A after committee members to voice mixed feelings about recent projects in her ward.
 She praised the department for a project on Indiana Avenue between Garfield Boulevard and 31st Street, which includes a road diet, curb extensions, bus bulbs, and a protected bike lane.
 She said it involved sufficient community input.